JosepMariaVila/LottoXAH/README.md

 ## Introduction

 Lotto XAH is a hook programmed in javascript for the Xahau JSHooks Testnet Network.
 A hook is a series of rules that enable smart logic in Xahau, the smart contracts of Xahau.
 Lotto XAH is a Hook that converts a Xahau account in an engine for a lottery game for 10 players.
-Each player sends 10 XAH to the hook and the winner gets the prize which consists in all the amounts combined: 100 XAH.
+Each player sends 10 XAH (or 100 XAH) to the hook and the winner gets the prize which consists in all the amounts combined: 100 XAH (or 1000 XAH).

 ## Explanation

 The hook assigns an ordered number from 0 to 9 to each player that joins the lottery and stores its number and its address in the namespace.
-A player joins the lottery sending 10 XAH to the hook account.
+A player joins the lottery sending 10 XAH (or 100 XAH) to the hook account.
 The hook uses the Ledger Index of the last player (Player 10) payment transaction to determine the winner: it considers the last digit of the Ledger_Index field of the payment transaction, which is a number from 0 to 9, and that number determines the winner:

 If Player 10 Ledger_Index last digit is 0, then Player 1, which has assigned number 0, wins.